digi-embedded/meta-digi/README.md

 * For P2P connections Digi recommends "Negotiated GO" modes.
 The QCA6564 devices (ConnectCore 6UL, ConnectCore 6 Plus) fail to join autonomous groups.
 * Trustfence is not yet supported on U-Boot v2018.03.

+## ConnectCore 8M Nano

+* ConnectCore 8M Nano System-on-Module (SOM)
+  * CPU wake-up sources are not yet supported
+* ConnectCore 8M Nano DVK
+  * The maximum bitrate for CAN interface is 125 Kbits/s.
+This is a software limitation from the CAN controller.

 ## ConnectCore 8X